Modernizing Legacy Systems at Financial Institutions

 Customers take for granted that all the traditional and digital elements of a business will work flawlessly together to create a single unified experience for them.
 They expect companies to embrace new technologies and social trends the moment they become popular.
 And if they don’t, the competition is only a click away.

 COBOL has modules approximately 10 times larger than those used in the more modern languages.
 Due to its complexity and the fundamental importance of the systems that run on it, changing or adding to these systems becomes difficult and results in a further increase in the amount of technical debt.

 Risks and Barriers to Success

-Core modernisation projects offer great promise, but they can go terribly awry if undertaken without a clear vision rooted in the business reality of the institution, a well-defined road map and solid programme, and risk management.
-Every core modernisation effort, regardless of scope, contains risks that should be recognised and mitigated.
+Core modernization projects offer great promise, but they can go terribly awry if undertaken without a clear vision rooted in the business reality of the institution, a well-defined road map and solid program, and risk management.
+Every core modernization effort, regardless of scope, contains risks that should be recognized and mitigated.
 These include: